Peckoltia wernekei

-It was described in 2016 by Jonathan W. Armbruster (of Auburn University) and Nathan K. Lujan based on morphological and genetic differences between it and other members of Peckoltia, including P. vittata, which it was formerly considered to be conspecific with.
-Its specific epithet, wernekei, honors David C. Werneke, Collection Manager of Fishes at Auburn University.
-FishBase does not list this species.
+Peckoltia wernekei was first described in 2016 by the ichthyologists Jonathan W. Armbruster and Nathan K. Lujan, based on morphological and genetic differences between it and other members of Peckoltia, including P. vittata, which it was formerly considered to be conspecific with.
+Its specific name wernekei, honors David C. Werneke, collection manager of fishes at Auburn University for his "diligence, camaraderie and humor" during three expeditions he joined in the upper basin of the Orinoco.

 P. wernekei occasionally appears in the aquarium trade, where it is referred to either as the orange tiger pleco or by one of two associated L-numbers, which are L-243 and LDA-086.